rwaldron/tc39-notes/es8/2017-03/mar-21.md

 BT: He doesn't want one line, he wants 0 lines.
 Lawyers would always want that one line.

-AWB: One line is the best you can get
+AWB: One line is the best you can get.

 BT: Having it at all is the difficulty.
 We've had people push back because they don't want their real name on the test.